The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Introduction

-Historically, convexity played a central role in shedding light on the existence and computation of Nash equilibria (\eg, see \citet{facchinei_finite-dimensional_2003,daskalakis_non-concave_2022} and the references therein).
+Historically, convexity played a central role in shedding light on the existence and computation of Nash equilibria, \eg, see \citet{facchinei_finite-dimensional_2003,daskalakis_non-concave_2022} and the references therein.
 Indeed, \citet{vonneumann_zur_1928} proved that 2-player zero-sum games always admit a Nash equilibrium if the players' cost (payoff) functions are convex (concave) in their strategies, and the conditions yielding Nash equilibria are essentially equivalent to linear-programming duality \citep{dantzig1951proof}.
 However, the plausibility of the Nash equilibrium also stems from the availability of algorithms to compute it.
 As \citet{roth_economist_2002} argued in his claim “economists as engineers”, computing Nash equilibria plays a central role in designing markets and deriving pragmatic insights.
-For instance, from the perspective of an external regulator, Nash equilibria are invaluable tools for understanding how to design and intervene in markets to balance the agents' individual interests with societal goals.
-However, markets and their mathematical models rarely satisfy well-structured convexity assumptions: nonconvexities often model complex operational requirements and are vital to accurately represent reality and extract valid conclusions.
-Although there is a wealth of methodologies to compute Nash equilibria for finite games described, for example, in normal-form and, generally, for games satisfying convexity assumptions, little is known about the computation of equilibria in nonconvex settings \citep{daskalakis_non-concave_2022}.
+For instance, from the perspective of an external regulator, Nash equilibria are invaluable tools for understanding, designing and intervening in markets where the agents' interests conflict with broader societal objectives.
+However, markets and their mathematical models rarely satisfy well-structured convexity assumptions: nonconvexities often model complex operational requirements and are vital to representing reality and extracting valid conclusions.
+Although there is a wealth of methodologies to compute Nash equilibria for finite and convex games, \eg, normal-form games, little is known about the computation of equilibria in nonconvex settings \citep{daskalakis_non-concave_2022}.
 This gap represents the core motivation of this work.